ProductResearcherAI/Ycombinator/Application/ResearcherryAI_Application.md

 Researcherry AI

 ### **Describe what your company does in 50 characters or less.**
-Platform for AI agents for scaling product research
+No-code AI agent platform for customer research

 ### **Company URL, if any**
 (will be provided upon platform launch)